richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 2. **Surrogate Fidelity**: Interpretable model may not capture all MLP complexity
 3. **Generalizability**: Performance may vary across different populations and recording conditions
 4. **Feature Engineering**: Voice biomarker extraction may miss relevant patterns
+5. **Bias**: The dataset provides bias to the model, as only 2 classes need to be identified.
+In deployment, that may not be the case.

 ### Clinical Considerations
 - Voice changes can result from many conditions beyond lung cancer
 - Model predictions should supplement, not replace, clinical judgment
 - Requires validation on larger, more diverse patient populations
 - Need for longitudinal studies to assess temporal stability

+### Future Work
+- Expanding dataset size to provide model with a larger demographic
+- Improve model architecture to improve model accuracy
+- Implementing more explainability tools to enhance human interpretability of the model

 ## 📊 Data Sources and Ethics